pawl1n/ks-java/README.md

 `GET /api/categories` - Retrieves a list of all categories.

+`GET /api/categories/root` - Retrieves a list of all root categories.

+`GET /api/categories/tree` - Retrieves a tree of all categories.

 `GET /api/categories/{id}` - Retrieves a specific category by ID.

 `GET /api/categories/{id}/descendants` - Retrieves descendants of category